Igor Shesterkin: 2021–22: breakout and Eastern Conference final run

-The Rangers advanced to the Eastern Conference Final for the first time since 2015, facing the two-time consecutive and defending Stanley Cup champion Tampa Bay Lightning.
+The Rangers advanced to the Eastern Conference final for the first time since 2015, facing the two-time consecutive and defending Stanley Cup champion Tampa Bay Lightning.
 The contest with the Lightning was widely framed as a competition between Shesterkin and Lightning goaltender Andrei Vasilevskiy, the previous year's Conn Smythe Trophy winner for playoff MVP.
 Vasilevsky was considered by many, including Shesterkin himself, to be the best goaltender in the world.
 The Rangers ultimately lost to the Lightning in six games, while Shesterkin recorded a .929 save percentage over the course of the playoffs.
 Shesterkin was named a First Team All-Star after the end of the playoffs.

-2022–23 All-Star season
+2022–23: All-Star season

 Shesterkin was selected to his first NHL All-Star Game in 2023, which made him the seventh goaltender in Rangers history to be an all-star (Chuck Rayner, Gump Worsley, Eddie Giacomin, Gilles Villemure, Mike Richter, and Henrik Lundqvist).

 In the 2023 playoffs, the Rangers lost to the New Jersey Devils in seven games despite initially having a 2–0 series lead.
 However, Shesterkin was a bright spot as he posted a .931 save percentage and 1.96 goals-against average.

-2023–24 Second All-Star Season
+2023–24: second All-Star season

 On 12 October 2023, by winning the 2023–24 season opener against the Buffalo Sabres, Shesterkin became the fastest Rangers goaltender to reach 100 wins, doing so in only 159 outings.
 During a victory against the Carolina Hurricanes, Shesterkin suffered a "minor soreness" injury and missed a few games as a precaution, but returned against the New Jersey Devils.
 Earning an All-Star nod for the second consecutive season, Shesterkin became the sixth Rangers goaltender in franchise history to accomplish this milestone.
 He joins Henrik Lundqvist, Gilles Villemure, Eddie Giacomin, Gump Worsley, and Chuck Rayner.

+2025–26 season

+During the 2025–26 season, he fought New Jersey Devils' goaltender Jacob Markström during the third period of a game on 31 March 2026.
+It was the third goaltender fight of the 2025–26 season.